bornagainraj7/recommendation-system/README.md

     3. Improving the recommendations using the sentiment analysis model
     4. Deploying the end-to-end project with a user interface

-The recommendation system with Flask app is hosted on https://recommendation-system-c25.herokuapp.com/
+The recommendation system with Flask app is hosted on Heroku at https://recommendation-system-c25.herokuapp.com/.
+If you're requesting it for the first time give it sometime as Heroku might have shut down the server so it'll take lil time to boot up.